awsdocs/amazon-ecs-developer-guide/doc_source/logs.md

 By default, the agent logs are rotated hourly with a maximum of 24 logs being stored\.

 The following are the container agent configuration variables that can be used to change the default agent logging behavior\.
-For more information, see [Amazon ECS Container Agent Configuration](ecs-agent-config.md)\.
+For more information, see [Amazon ECS container agent configuration](ecs-agent-config.md)\.

 `ECS_LOGFILE`
 Example values: `/ecs-agent.log`